diogoaj/ctf-writeups/2017/plaidctf/misc/zipper/README.md

 ![image_2](http://i.imgur.com/tjeBUCG.png)

-Highlighted in the aboce image is what we have to change.
+Highlighted in the above image is what we have to change.
 It is the same steps we did above with the local header.
 Change the file size to 8 bytes and change the file name to ```flag.txt```.

 After the fix, we can finally unzip the file and retrieve the flag:
 ```